thijsrijkers/Arch/README.md

 <p><b> Disclaimer: Arch is still work in progress.</b></p>
 <p align="center"><img src="https://media0.giphy.com/media/TxxyFfZyz6lvRgnkqG/giphy.gif" width="480" height="288"> </p>

+<h2> Supported</h2>
+ <p>Were working on the implementation of other 3D objects.
+But with the structure of the engine we can only give support to the following files: </p>
+ <h4> .obj/h4>
+ <p>.obj uses numeric values to determine the shapes of a object.
+The engine already uses a similar approach<.
+With this we can say that we support the following software packages that can produce .obj:/p>
+ <pre> -Blender
+       -Cinema4D
+       -Tinkercad
+       -SculptGL
+       -ZBrushCoreMini</pre>
+ <p> More support will be added soon.. </p>

 <h2> Known problems</h2>
 <pre>
  -Arch has no interface yet